Article

 Overview

 This article will demonstrate how we can use Starmine Analytical Models to derive insight and generate alpha, in this case, for equity markets.
 It is intended as a teaser to intice you to further explore this rich vein rather than a rigorous scientific study.
-I will be using Eikon and more specifically our new Eikon Data API to access all the data I need to conduct this analysis - however Starmine Analytics is available in other products and delivery channels.
+I will be using LSEG Workspace and more specifically our LSEG Data Library for Python to access all the data I need to conduct this analysis - however Starmine Analytics is available in other products and delivery channels.
 I will also provide the Jupyter notebook source via gitub.

 Pre-requisites:

-Refinitiv Eikon / Refinitiv Workspace with access to Eikon Data APIs (Free Trial Available)
+LSEG Workspace with access to LSEG Data Library to Python (Free Trial Available)

 Starmine Quantitative Analytics